industrial-edge/miscellaneous/tank application/README.md

 ![Operation](graphics/operation.png)

 Once the application is started, it runs through the different operating states and delivers important process values that can be used for further processing within Industrial Edge.
-As soon as the tank is empty, the tank filling process starts again to ensure an endless sequence.
+As soon as the tank is empty, the tank filling process starts again (also represent by the paramter *GDB.process.batchId*) to ensure an endless sequence.
 When the maximum value of the parameter *GDB.process.numberProduced* is reached, the application goes into stop, then reset and starts again from the beginning to avoid an overflow.

 "Next bottle" is shifting the current bottle to simulate a not completely filled bottle.
 In this case the parameter *GDB.process.numberFaulty* is increased.